Mineral: Biogenic minerals

 Skinner's (2005) definition of a mineral takes this matter into account by stating that a mineral can be crystalline or amorphous.
 Although biominerals are not the most common form of minerals, they help to define the limits of what constitutes a mineral proper.
 Nickel's (1995) formal definition explicitly mentioned crystallinity as a key to defining a substance as a mineral.
-A 2011 article defined icosahedrite, an aluminium-iron-copper alloy, as mineral; named for its unique natural icosahedral symmetry, it is a quasicrystal.
+A 2011 article defined icosahedrite, an aluminium-iron-copper alloy, as a mineral; named for its unique natural icosahedral symmetry, it is a quasicrystal.
 Unlike a true crystal, quasicrystals are ordered but not periodic.

+Mineral assemblage

+A mineral assemblage is defined by Mindat.org as "Any set of minerals in a rock, whether in [chemical] equilibrium or not", while Encyclopaedia Britannica says "The term assemblage is frequently applied to all minerals included in a rock but more appropriately should be used for those minerals that are in equilibrium (and are known more specifically as the equilibrium assemblage)".

+The term is often prefixed by other terms that describe its formation.